KDStanhope/JPEXIF/README.md

 * If there are only 500 rows and 600 images, only the first 500 images will be allocated GPS EXIF data.
 * The file extensions are important.
 ONLY .jpeg and .csv are accepted.

+<H2><b>Comments:</b></H2>

+A far more robust solution would be to generate a CSV with an ID column that can tie the coordinates to the jpeg files.
+This will solve any issues relating to OS specific filename sorting. intergrating such a change to the script would be elementry.